janeeisenstein/simpl-docs/docs/tutorial/frontend.md

 ![](./imgs/Hello_Simpl_Leader1.png)

-The cookiecutter template `frontend/views.py`  assumes you are implementing a multi-player simulation.
-In a multi-player simulation, players are assigned to worlds with other players.
-The template views.py code subscribes to the worlds in each of the current user's runs.
-Player information is loaded into the simpl state as part of a world's information.
+In a multi-player simulation, players are assigned to a world with other players.
+The cookiecutter template assumes you are implementing a multi-player simulation in which players see only their own and their world's data.
+By default, leaders can see the worlds and users in their subscribed runs, but not the scenarios of other users.
+Consequently, the template `js/modules/Root.js` sets the simpl decorator's loadAllScenarios argument false to block access to scenarios of other users.

-We want Calc leaders to have access to information on all players in their runs.
-However, Calc players are not associated with a world.
-Consequently, we need to modify the `frontend/views.py` code to directly subscribe to the run's player information.
+We want Calc leaders to have access to all information on all players in their runs.
+Since Calc players are not associated with a world, we need to modify the template `js/modules/Root.js` code to load the run's player information.

-In your `frontend/views.py` code, replace:
+In your `js/modules/Root.js` code, change the simpl decorator's loadAllScenarios argument to LEADER:

 ```
-    def init_user_scopes(self, simpl_id, worlds):
-        '''
-        Initialize set of runusers with which user is associated
-         -- should be only one if non-leader.
-        Initialize set of worlds in which player user is a member
-         -- should be only one if non-leader.
-        '''
-        self.runusers = set()
-        self.is_leader = False

-        game = simpl_client.games.get(slug=settings.GAME_SLUG)
-        game_runs = simpl_client.runs.filter(active=True, game=game.id)
-        user_runusers = simpl_client.runusers.filter(user=simpl_id)

-        for run in game_runs:
-            for user_runuser in user_runusers:
-                if user_runuser.run == run.id:
-                    self.runusers.add(user_runuser.id)

-                    if user_runuser.leader:
-                        self.is_leader = True
-                        run_worlds = simpl_client.worlds.filter(
-                            run=user_runuser.run)
-                        worlds.update([w.id for w in run_worlds])
-                    else:
-                        if user_runuser.world:
-                            worlds.add(user_runuser.world)
+export default simpl({
+  authid: AUTHID,
+  password: 'nopassword',
+  url: `${MODEL_SERVICE}`,
+  progressComponent: Progress,
+  root_topic: ROOT_TOPIC,
+  topics: () => topics,
+  loadAllScenarios: false
+})(RootContainer);
 ```

 with

 ```
-    def init_user_scopes(self, simpl_id, worlds):
-        '''
-        Initialize set of runusers with which user is associated
-         -- should be only one if non-leader.
-        Initialize set of worlds in which player user is a member
-         -- should be only one if non-leader.
-        '''
-        self.runusers = set()
-        self.is_leader = False

-        game = simpl_client.games.get(slug=settings.GAME_SLUG)
-        game_runs = simpl_client.runs.filter(active=True, game=game.id)
-        user_runusers = simpl_client.runusers.filter(user=simpl_id)

-        for run in game_runs:
-            for user_runuser in user_runusers:
-                if user_runuser.run == run.id:
-                    self.runusers.add(user_runuser.id)

-                    if user_runuser.leader:
-                        self.is_leader = True
-                        player_runusers = simpl_client.runusers.filter(
-                            run=run.id,
-                            leader=False)
-                        self.runusers.update([p.id for p in player_runusers])
+export default simpl({
+  authid: AUTHID,
+  password: 'nopassword',
+  url: `${MODEL_SERVICE}`,
+  progressComponent: Progress,
+  root_topic: ROOT_TOPIC,
+  topics: () => topics,
+  loadAllScenarios: LEADER
+})(RootContainer);
 ```

 Refresh your Chrome browser page and you'll see all the run's runusers have been loaded into the `simpl` state.